 Go with the technology, and look for the technology in everything you do.

-And when you are up on the water readying for hooking the fish, you should be able to focus on and invest in finding the best fish finder for kayak.
+And when you are up on the water readying for hooking the fish, you should be able to focus on and invest in finding the best fish finder under 200 dollars.

 With that, you are assured NOT to waste your time, and every cast brings you a catch of your choice.